zoerechav/Coral_Skeleton_Edge/README.md

 Windows: 10 or later

-Linux: Ubuntu 20.04 or later, or other equivalent, supported distributions (RHEL 8, Fedora 36, etc.)
+Linux: Ubuntu 20.04 or later, or other equivalent, supported distributions (CentOS/RHEL 8, Fedora 36, etc.)
 ### Python
+MacOS: Catalina (10) or later

+Windows: 10 or later

+Linux: Ubuntu 20.04 or later, or other equivalent, supported distributions (CentOS/RHEL 8, Fedora 36, etc.)